aspose-words/Aspose.Words-API-References/english/python-net/aspose.words/tabstopcollection/_index.md

 ﻿---
 title: TabStopCollection class
 second_title: Aspose.Words for Python via .NET API Reference
-description: "A collection of [TabStop](../tabstop/) objects that represent custom tabs for a paragraph or a style."
+description: "A collection of [TabStop](../tabstop/) objects that represent custom tabs for a paragraph or a style"
 type: docs
 weight: 1160
 url: /python-net/aspose.words/tabstopcollection/